getlantern/lantern/README.markdown

 ```
 Get the value of the top-level binding of the given name.

-If there is an error (like the binding not existing), then the value will be
+If there is an error (like the binding does not exist), then the value will be
 undefined.

 #### func (Otto) Object